 After I finished the compendium for The Gold Persimmon, I got a wild idea.
 I decided to offer my mixology services to other authors and design cocktails to accompany their books.
 I immediately got a huge response from a debut authors group on Facebook and an ever-growing queue formed.
 I’ve since made drinks for writers I admire like Matt Bell, JD Scott, and Kristen Arnett.
-I also get a lot of requests sliding into my DMs and I have yet said no to anyone, though there is technically a wait list.

 When I make a “booktail” and stage a photograph of it, I try to embody the gestalt of the book.
 I’m also telling a story about my experience of it, what it brought to mind and how it made me feel.
 It’s a wonderful hobby, no?